Connect with us

 Beasts of No Nation (2015)

 The horrific and moving drama Beasts of No Nation depicts the lives of West African juvenile soldiers.
-The film, which stars Idris Elba and was directed by Cary Joji Fukunaga, follows a young boy called Agu who is compelled to join a rebel organization after the deaths of his family in a civil war.
-Hidden gem Beasts of No Nation is essential watching for anybody interested in the human cost of war; it portrays the cruelty of battle unflinchingly and delves complexly into the psychological toll of warfare on children.
+The film, which stars Idris Elba and was directed by Cary Joji Fukunaga, follows a young boy called Agu as he is compelled to join a rebel organization after the deaths of his family in a civil war.
+Hidden gem Beasts of No Nation is important watching for anybody interested in the human cost of war; it portrays the cruelty of battle unflinchingly and delves complexly into the psychological toll of warfare on children.

 The Outpost (2020)

-A dramatic and riveting war film, The Outpost is based on the actual events of the 2009 Battle of Kamdesh, a savage gunfight in Afghanistan between Taliban insurgents and U.S. forces.
+An dramatic and riveting war movie, The Outpost is based on the actual events of the 2009 Battle of Kamdesh, a savage gunfight in Afghanistan between Taliban insurgents and U.S. forces.
 The film is an intense and striking portrayal of the mayhem and bravery of contemporary combat, directed by Rod Lurie and featuring Scott Eastwood and Caleb Landry Jones.
 The Outpost is one of the best war movies on Netflix because of its excellent acting, intense plot, and profound themes of camaraderie and selflessness.

 International Perspectives